Tributes paid to producer Chucky Thompson, who has died: "This one hurts so bad"

 Thompson was a member of Diddy’s Hitmen production team who were formed to work on music for the mogul’s Bad Boy Records.
 In addition to Thompson, the original Hitmen squad included Easy Moe Bee and Deric “D-Dot” Angeletti (aka The Madd Rapper).

-Besides his work with Diddy and Bad Boy, Thompson worked on hits for TLC, Busta Rhymes, and Juvenile.
+Besides his work with Diddy and Bad Boy, Thompson worked on hits for Usher, Faith Evans, TLC, Busta Rhymes, and Juvenile.
 He produced The Notorious B.I.G.’s ‘Big Poppa’, Nas’ ‘One Mic’, and he received a Grammy nomination for Mary J. Blige’s classic 1994 album, ‘My Life’.

+Most recently, he helped produce tracks for Diddy’s upcoming album ‘Off The Grid Volume 1’, due to be released on September 24; it’s Diddy’s first solo album in 15 years.

+Tributes have begun to pour in for Thompson.
+Kid Capri wrote: “Man, a few days ago, I received a call that myself, Pete Rock @djpremier and CHUCK was being inducted into the Washington DC hip hop hall of fame,,, this is crazy.
+Smh,,,,Rest well legend.”